-The Football Foundation (UK registered charity number 1079309) and the Football Stadia Improvement Fund (registered company number 4007132) (together the “Foundation”, “we”, “us”) are committed to ensuring our site is absolutely secure for you to use and takes great care to protect your information.
+The Football Foundation (UK registered charity number 1079309) and the Premier League Stadium Fund (registered company number 4007132) (together the “Foundation”, “we”, “us”) are committed to ensuring our site is absolutely secure for you to use and takes great care to protect your information.

 This privacy statement (“Statement”) explains what personal information we collect about you, how we may use it, and the steps we take to ensure that it is kept secure.
 We also explain your rights and how to contact us.